Meadow Viper

 FR9301580 | 84 | MONT VENTOUX |

-It would appear that the principle problem for this snake are Human activities, roads, ski runs, tourism and theft by reptile dealers and collectors.
+it would appear that the principle problem for this snake are Human activities, roads, ski runs, tourism and theft by reptile dealers and collectors.
 It is also eaten by Short toed Eagles, Buzzards, Montagu’s Harriers and Ravens.

 All French snakes are fully protected species